 The military (active duty) retirement system is arguably the best retirement deal around.
-Unlike most retirement plans, the Armed Forces offer a pension (technically a "reduced compensation for reduced services.") with benefits, that start the day you retire, no matter how old you are.
+Unlike most retirement plans, the military offers a pension (technically a "reduced compensation for reduced services.") with benefits, that start the day you retire, no matter how old you are.
 That means you could start collecting a regular retirement pension as early as 37 years old.
 What's more, that pension check can grow with a cost of living adjustment each year.

 Note: The Reserve Component retirement pay system is somewhat different from the active duty.
 Go to the Military Reserve Component Retirement Pay Overview to learn more.